Sewer Study Findings

 LMCIT assembled a task force to develop recommendations and tools to help cities develop a sanitary sewer program.
 Those tools area available now, as part of "Sewer Toolkit: A Guide for Sanitary Sewer Maintenance Policies and Procedures.

-Read more about LMCIT's Sewer Toolkit
+View LMCIT’s Sanitary Sewer Toolkit (pdf)

 Your LMC Resource

 Loss Control Consultants are available to assist with questions about coverages, risk management and more.